Misunderstood-Wookiee/The-Walking-ZED/README.md

 Players can stun other Players - No more shall a zombie be the only ones with stun abilities, players fists now have a chance to stun.

+# Valmod Overhaul Version Features

+Everything Above +

+Jason will attack zombies aswell as the player, he can still climb ladders.

+Re-added Zombie Children

+Re-added Voodoo Zombies

+Re-added Big ♥♥♥♥♥

+Re-added Jane

+Re-added Clarice

+Re-added Rave Reapers

+Bunch of Spawn Group Variation changes.

-Note: This mod is a work in progress and DOES impact game performance to some degree.
+#This mod is a work in progress and DOES impact game performance to some degree.